lsulibraries/LDL_manual_build/README.md

 - ```name="stomp" uri="stomp://127.0.0.1:61613"```

 # 2. Karaf
-karaf is not been used to install latest Alpaca Microservices any more, We will install alpaca Microservices in a another way later
+We are geting passed karaf and terminated karaf from our old documentation.
+Karaf is not been used to install latest Alpaca Microservices any more, We will install alpaca with a jar file in the next step.

 # 3. Alpaca:
+### Alpaca importance in islandora ecosystem:
+Alpaca integrates and manages various microservices in an Islandora installation, handling content indexing, derivative generation, message routing from Drupal, service integration with repositories and endpoints, and configuration management for seamless system functionality.

 ### download alpaca.jar:
 - Make a directory for Alpaca and download the latest version of Alpaca from the Maven repository.
 E.g.
 >```